bevyengine/rfcs/rfcs/45-stageless.md

 The current value of each state is stored in a resource, which must derive the `State` trait.
 These are typically (but not necessarily) enums, where each distinct state is represented as an enum variant.

-Each state is associated with three sets of systems:
+Each state is associated with three groups of systems:

 1. **While-active:** these systems run each schedule iteration if and only if the value of the state resource matches the provided value.
    1. `app.add_system(apply_damage.run_in_state(GameState::Playing))`